Brummer98/Portfolio_BramvHout/README.md

 ### CI/CD
 ###### You implement a (semi)automated software release process that matches the needs of the project context.

 By doing the necessary research on what kind of tests should be done for my project and what kind of tests there are in general.
-Also by Automating a workflow file that performs my test script(s), testing endpoints in Postman, testing my backend, creating performance and security tests.
+Also by Automating a workflow file that performs my test script(s), testing endpoints in Postman, testing my backend, creating performance tests and testing the entire CRUD system.
+I prove my proficiency for this learning outcome to be ***proficient***.

 ### Cultural differences and ethics
 ###### You recognize and take into account cultural differences when working with multi-site teams, and are aware of ethical aspects in software development

 By doing the necessary research on Ethics and how it works in the ***IT*** world, i'd say for now that i score ***Beginning*** for this learning outcome.
 To make sure this score wil go up to proficient, i'd say i have to do an analyze on either the individual- or the group project.
 The research file can be found [here](Research/Ethics.md).

+###### Version 1.2 ( final )
+By doing the necessary research on Ethics and how it works in the ***IT*** world and marking the research file into my own words and giving a perspective about the subject and telling about my own personal excperiences with ethics, i'd say that i score ***proficient*** for this learning outcome.

 ### Requirements and design
 ###### You translate (non-functional) requirements to extend existing (architectural) designs and can validate them using multiple types of test techniques